freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-016.md

 # --description--

 Copy one of your `.row total` elements, with its contents, and paste that into your third `.section` element.
-Do not copy the other elements - your third `.section` should only have the `.row total`.
+Do not copy the other elements.

 # --hints--